Physical and spiritual blessings

 When Peter escaped from prison he went to Mary’s house, where some were praying for his release.
 He told them how the Lord had brought him out of prison.
 Then he requested that they give the news to James and other believers (Acts 12:16-17).
 When Paul visited Jerusalem after his conversion, the only apostles he saw were Peter and James (Gal.
 1:18-19).
 During a later visit to Jerusalem, a meeting was arranged with James and all the elders (Acts 21:18).
 Paul referred to James, Peter and John as pillars of the church at Jerusalem (Gal.
 2:9).
 Paul also said that when he was in Antioch, Peter stopped eating with Gentiles after some people came from James in Jerusalem (Gal.
 2:12).
 But their claim to represent James was not true (Acts 15:24).

 The topic of whether the Gentiles must be circumcised to be saved was discussed among the apostles and elders of the church at Jerusalem (Acts 15:12-21).
 After much discussion, Peter made a statement and afterwards James summed up the situation and supported it with a quotation from Amos 9:11-12.
 The church agreed with James and implemented his recommendation.
+Also, it has been pointed put that on this occasion the issue was brought to “the apostles and elders” and not to James and the resultant letter was written on behalf of “the apostles and elders” and not James (Acts 15:2, 23) (comment by Mike Hosey, August 2013).

 Clearly, James was prominent among the elders of the church at Jerusalem, as was Peter prominent among the apostles.
 It is important to distinguish between “offices” and “gifts.”
 The two main offices in New Testament churches were those of “elders” and “deacons” (1 Tim.
 3:1-13).
 All elders must be able to teach and shepherd the flock as pastors, but each will have spiritual gifts to varying degrees (1 Tim.
 3:2; 1 Pet.
 5:2-3).
 Prominent elders, whose work in preaching and teaching precludes employment to support their families, are worthy of “double honor” or financial support (1 Tim.
 5:17-18).